PreEmptive logo

 One of the most traditional forms of data masking, substitution replaces data with another value.
 Largely working with pre-established keys or rules, it replaces the original characters in the data set with alternatives.

 As an example of what this might look like for the typical database, it could involve masking customer contact information with random lookup files.
-Working with the right data masking tools can make this easier to execute while still allowing it to work as an effective way of protecting data from breaches.
+Working with the right data masking tools can make this easier to execute, especially for test data, while still allowing it to effectively protect data from breaches.
 It also minimizes the risk of human error.

 Shuffling